mislavvv/admin-next/README.md

 ### React 17 admin / react 18 admin-next

+- (this) admin-next branch name: `inject`
 - admin branch name: `admin-next-testing-inject`
+- actual working version
 - admin-next exports inject function which will be mounted to an admin html element, which allows us to use multiple react version, thus acting as if we were to import a for example vue component into react
+- styles are leaking between admin and remote app breaking layouts/spacing/colors etc

+### React 17 admin / react 18 admin-next with shadow-dom

+- (this) admin-next branch name: `inject-shadow-dom`
+- admin branch name: `admin-next-testing-inject`
+- works same as previous version, but uses shadow-dom to isolate the admin and remote nextjs app in a way so that styles are isolated
+- this approach acutally did not require any changes to admin, only admin-next app
+- this is so far best iteration

 ## Getting Started